CONABIO/madmex-antares-workshop/standalone/classifications/landsat/instructions_gnu-linux_system.md

 $sudo nano /etc/ssh/sshd_config
 ```

-Using the up, down, left, right arrows on your keyboard so you can traverse the screen that appears after executing the above command.
+Use the up, down, left, right arrows on your keyboard so you can traverse the screen that appears after executing the above command.

 Find the line under `#Authentication` that says `PermitRootLogin` and change to `Yes`: